 Cabinet Installer Salary

 Very much a male-dominated career in the United States, Cabinet Installers earn an average of $17.41 per hour.
 Location and career length each impact pay for this group, with the former having the largest influence.
 Most Cabinet Installers report high levels of job satisfaction.
 Medical benefits are awarded to nearly one-third, and nearly one-sixth earn dental coverage.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Cabinet Installer